National Science Foundation Graduate Research Fellowship Seminars

 The Office of the Assistant Vice Provost for Graduate Education will be hosting a series of seminars to help students understand, prepare for, and write for the NSF Graduate Research Fellowship application process.
 Some materials will be provided below following the seminars.

-Dr. Finger’s presentation focused on the overall Graduate Research Fellowship Program Application, covering all elements including but not limited to the general information, eligibility, summary of essay requirements, faculty recommendations and support for the submission of the application.
-You will find the slides of her presentation and supporting documents to aid in your application process below.
+This presentation focuses on the overall Graduate Research Fellowship Program Application, covering all elements including but not limited to the general information, eligibility, summary of essay requirements, faculty recommendations and support for the submission of the application.

 *NOTE: 2018 documents will be available after the workshop

 This Global Communications Center workshop will help you write your personal statement for the NSF Graduate Research Fellowship Program.
 We will discuss how to avoid common pitfalls made in the personal statement to help you create a compelling narrative that shows how you offer “intellectual merit” and “broad impact.”
 We will also examine the language and rhetorical strategies used in several fellowship-winning examples.
 For questions, please contact Suzie Laurich-McIntyre, Ph.D.

 If you were unable to attend the sessions, or have questions, please contact Suzie Laurich-McIntyre, Ph.D.